Happyr/developer.happyr.com/_posts/2018-02-21-symfony-route-test.md

 * Dynamic routes: 350

 ## The test process
-The process in it self is quite simple.
-Since the performance of the matcher is based on the amount of configured routes that we have, we want to test against the first route, five random routes, and the last route, to get a realistic test case.
+The process in itself is quite simple.
+Since the performance of the matcher is based on the amount of configured routes that we have, we want to test against the first route, some random routes, and the last route, to get a realistic test case.
 This was done for both the static and the dynamic routes.

 {% highlight php%}
 class RouteTestCommand extends BaseCommand
 {
     const NR_OF_MATCHES = 50000;
     protected static $defaultName = 'route:test';

-    /** @var Router */
     private $router;

     public function __construct(RouterInterface $router)